DamoM73/turtle_vid_tute/lesson_6.md

 #### Using Boolean operators

-So far we have just been playing around with Boolean values and returning `True` or `False` from other values of `True` and `False`.
-This really isn't that useful, until you remember that comparison operators return Boolean values.
-With Boolean operators you can create conditions with multiple comparison operator leading to complex conditions for your `if` and `while` statements.
+So far, we have been returning `True` or `False` from other values of `True` and `False`.
+This isn't that useful but remember comparison operators return Boolean values.
+Boolean operators can create conditions with multiple comparison operators.
+This provides complex conditions for your `if` and `while` statements.

 Consider the following code: